Stuart Law

 Stuart Grant Law OAM (born 18 October 1968) is an Australian-born cricket coach and former cricketer.
+He is the current head coach of Nepal National Cricket Team.
+He was a part of the Australian squad which finished as runners-up at the 1996 Cricket World Cup.

 He played one Test and 54 One Day Internationals (ODIs) for Australia.
 Law also captained Queensland to five Sheffield Shield titles and two one day trophies, making him the most successful captain in Australian domestic cricket; he is also Queensland's all-time leading run scorer in first-class cricket.